graphhopper/graphhopper/README.md

 The speed mode comes with very fast and lightweight (less RAM) responses, although it does not use heuristics in its default settings.
 The downsides are that the speed mode allows only pre-defined vehicle profiles (multiple possible in GraphHopper) and requires a time consuming and resource-intensive preparation.
-Finally, implementing certain features is not possible or very complex compared to the flexible mode.

-The **hybrid mode** also requires preparation time and memory, but it is much more flexible regarding changing properties per request or e.g. integrating traffic data and more.
+Then there is the **hybrid mode** which also requires preparation time and memory, but it is much more flexible regarding changing properties per request or e.g. integrating traffic data and more.
 Furthermore, this hybrid mode is slower than the speed mode, but it is an order of magnitude faster than the flexible mode and uses also less RAM for one request.